theninthsky/client-side-rendering/README.md

 Contrary to popular belief, the SSR process of modern frameworks such as React, Angular, Vue and Svelte, makes the app render twice: one time on the server and another time on the browser (this is called "hydration").
 Without the latter, the app will not be interactive and would just act as a "lifeless" web page.
 <br>
-The "hydration" process is not significantly faster than a normal render.
+The hydration process doesn't seem to be any faster than a normal render (excluding the painting procedure of course).
 <br>
 Needless to say that SSG apps have to be "hydrated" aswell.

 The HTML document is fully constucted in both SSR and SSG, which gives them the following advantages:

 1. Web crawlers will be able to crawl their pages out-of-the-box, which is critical for SEO.
-2. When inlining critical CSS, the _[FCP](https://web.dev/fcp)_ of the page will usually be very good (in SSR it heavily depends on the API server response times).
+2. The _[FCP](https://web.dev/fcp)_ of the page is usually very good (in SSR it heavily depends on the API server response times).

 On the other hand, CSR apps have the following advantages:

-1. The app itself is completely decoupled from the server, which means it loads without being affected by the API server's response times.
+1. The app itself is completely decoupled from the server, which means it loads without being affected by the API server's response times, allowing for seemless page transitions.
-2. The developer experience is seemless, all libraries and packages just work without any special customizations.
+2. The developer experience is seemless, there is no need to pay attention to which pieces of code will run on the server and which will run in the browser.
-3. Newly introduced framework updates can be used right away, without having to wait for the wrapping SSR framework to implement them.
-4. The learning curve is better, since developers only have to learn the framework instead of both the framework and its SSR wrapper.

 In this case-study, we will focus on CSR and how to overcome its (seemingly) inherent shortages while leaveraging its strong points.

-Our deployed app can be found here: https://client-side-rendering.pages.dev
+Each optimization will be included in the deployed app that can be found here: https://client-side-rendering.pages.dev

 # Motivation